Teddyenbeer/spikkl-php-woocommerce-plugin/README.md

 ### Configure ###
 The configuration settings for the Spikkl Address Lookup plugin can be accessed from the **Address Lookup** page in the **Settings** menu or via the **Settings** link in the plugin overview.

-In order to add address validation to the checkout process, an API key need to be provided and the plugin needs to be enabled.
+In order to add address validation to the checkout process, an API key is required, and the plugin needs to be enabled.

 ## License